-A somewhat tame version of this trope occurred with Lois Lane's Post-Crisis reboot, though in truth it was actually a return to her Golden Age roots (in the pre-Silver Age comics, Lois was indeed quite the badass).
-Whereas her dominant characterization in the Silver Age had been typical shrieking helpless damsel and in the Bronze Age it was attempted to make her Take a Level in Badass, her revamped continuity fully restored her original badassery and gave her an army brat past to provide an origin for it, and made her highly adept at hand-to-hand combat as well as a wide range of weapons and vehicles.
+Occurred with Lois Lane's Post-Crisis reboot, though in truth it was actually a return to her Golden Age roots (in the pre-Silver Age comics, Lois was indeed quite the badass).
+Whereas her dominant characterization in the Silver Age had derailed her into a typical shrieking helpless damsel and in the Bronze Age it was attempted to make her Take a Level in Badass, her revamped continuity fully restored her original badassery and gave her an army brat past to provide an origin for it, and made her highly adept at hand-to-hand combat as well as a wide range of weapons and vehicles.
 The very first post-crisis miniseries in which she appeared had her beating up and commandeering the machine guns of a gang of terrorists holding her and a group of socialites hostage on a yacht, while Superman lets her take care of things as he obligatorily carries the yacht to safety.
 Needless to say, this pretty much makes him fall for her even harder than he had already.

 In some alternate timelines, Mary Jane Watson has had spider abilities and used them as a superhero.

 Random example for long-established characters: Shadow Lass from Legion of Super Heroes.
 Compare the fight with the Persuader.
 Some decades ago: Hides behind her shadows and cries for Mon-El to help.
 After-reboot: Blinds him and mops up the floor with him.
 (The generic setup is so similar that it well might have been an intentional lampshading.)

 LOTS of characters are susceptible to this in fanfic.